 Myth #4: There will be a conflict of interests

-A concern for some organization is that the company which is running the project will have an interest level with the outsourcing team.
+A concern for some organisation is that the company which is running the project will have an interest level with the outsourcing team.
 However, outsourcing teams aren’t there to take over.
 The role of an outsourced or near shored team is to offer and share their knowledge and expertise with the company, rather than make decisions and create conflict with the client.
 The decision making and reporting process should be clearly outlined at the beginning of any joint collaboration.

-Myth #5: Only big businesses need recruitment outsourcing
+Myth #5: Only big businesses need outsourcing

 Myth #6: Ensures company growth